Chapter 1: No jewel of mankind would ever make me

 The woman's tortured last sounds still hung in the air when Marian saw him.
 With the tiniest smirk, Gisborne had ripped the necklace from Mrs. Evans' purple-ringed throat.
 Why he needed such trinkets was beyond Marian.
 Perhaps he was still naive enough to think she could be bought.

-Watching Gisborne's callous greed had breathed into her a kinetic fury.
+Watching Gisborne's callous greed had breathed into her a dragon's fury.
 The Night Watchman had lain dormant in the wake of her sorrow; in deference to Robin.
-He'd condemned her too many times for it.
+He'd condemned her too many times for the costume.
 It was reckless.
 Unsafe.

 But now there was no gang to save her, or anyone.
 Someone needed to feed the starving and to shoot the arrows, however less expertly.
 Whether or not Robin would have understood, it was the right choice.